We aim to create products that have minimal impact and are aligned with circular principles.

 - Recover™ is a zero-waste company.

-- Recover™ products and practices are aligned with a circular ecosystem.
+- Recover™ products are aligned with a Circular Textiles System

 - Recover™ promotes circular design practices.